-The investigation of reported misconduct should be completed expeditiously, normally within thirty (30) business days of the Equity Officer or Title IX Coordinator's decision to accept the complaint for formal investigation.
-Investigation of a Complaint may take longer based on the nature and circumstances of the Complaint.
+The investigation of reported sexual harassment should be completed expeditiously, normally within thirty (30) business days of the filing of the Formal Complaint.
+Investigation of a Formal Complaint may take longer based on the nature and circumstances of the Formal Complaint.

+13. Impact of Optional Report to Law Enforcement.
 A delay may also occur when criminal charges on the basis of the same behaviors that invoke this process are being investigated, to allow for evidence collection by the law enforcement agency.
-University action will not typically be altered or precluded on the grounds that civil cases or criminal charges involving the same incident have been filed or that charges have been dismissed or reduced.
+However, University action will not typically be altered or precluded on the grounds that civil cases or criminal charges involving the same incident have been filed or that such charges have been dismissed or reduced.
+The Title IX Coordinator will not wait for the conclusion of a criminal investigation or criminal proceeding to begin the Title IX process.
+However, a Title IX investigation and resolution process may be temporarily delayed for good cause, which can include concurrent law enforcement activity.
+In such instances, written notice of the delay or extension with reasons for the action will be sent to each Party.